live-keys/livekeys/plugins/lcvcore/doc/plugin-lcvcore.md

 {qmlInherits:external.QtQuick#Item}
 {qmlBrief:Displays a matrixes values in text form}

-This element becomes very useful when debugging result images from algorithms.
-It can be used in combination with the MatRoi element in order to create a pan-type interaction over a zoomed area in an image.
-The sample in imgproc/panandzoom.qml uses this component.
+Reads an image's values and displays them on the screen in the form of a grid.
+See the `PanAndZoom` component for more details.

- `imgproc/panandzoom.qml`
+ See __*samples/imgproc/panandzoom.qml*__

-An alternative to the above example is to use a flickable area and use the MatRead over a whole image.
+An alternative to the given example is to use a flickable area and use the `MatRead` over a whole image.

 {qmlProperty:int input}